 Additionally, should the parties address spousal support in a settlement agreement and specifically state in the agreement that the court shall retain jurisdiction to modify it, then the court may have the ability to modify spousal support as well.
 However, this ability is dependent upon the parameters set forth by the parties in the separation agreement.

-A separation agreement is valid until the parties, with the help of a separation agreement attorney in Leesburg, enter into a later agreement that supersedes the original agreement.
-Contact Leesburg separation agreement attorney for assistance in this process.
+A separation agreement is valid until the parties, with the help of a Leesburg separation agreement lawyer, enter into a later agreement that supersedes the original agreement.
+Contact an attorney for assistance in this process.